lnagle/lnagle.github.io/index.md

 # Lucas Nagle

-Unabashed jack-of-all-trades, straddling the divide between people and software.
+Unabashed jack-of-all-trades, bridging the divide between people and software.

 Books I’m reading:
 - A Good Man Is Hard to Find and Other Stories - Flannery O'Connor
-- Bird by Bird: Some Instructions on Writing and Life - Anne Lamott
+- Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, And Maintainable Systems - Martin Kleppmann
 - Antifragile: Things That Gain from Disorder - Nassim Nicholas Talib

 Podcasts I’m listening to: